gravitee-io/gravitee-api-management/bower_components/angular-swagger-ui/README.md

 Swagger UI helps developers discovering your RESTful API by providing an online documentation with an integrated API explorer.

 ### Warning
 > By default, only JSON Swagger 2.0 is supported.
-To handle Swagger 1.2 please add module `swagger1-to-swagger2-converter` (beta) see [enable Swagger 1.2](#enable-swagger-12) To handle YAML please add module `swagger-yaml-parser` see [enable YAML](#enable-yaml)
+To handle Swagger 1.2 please add module `swagger1-to-swagger2-converter` see [Enable Swagger 1.2](#enable-swagger-12).
+To handle YAML please add module `swagger-yaml-parser` see [Enable YAML](#enable-yaml)

-> Authentication is not implemented, please use modules to customize API calls
+> By default, Authorization is not supported.
+To handle authorization (oauth2 is not implemented) please add module `swagger-auth` see [Enable authorization](#enable-authorization)

 ## Demo